elmar-hinz/TYPO3.Blog/Administration/LocalDomain.rst

     brew install dnsmasq

 The Homebrew installation process outputs some help to get me started.
-The actual pathes depend on the system setup:
+The actual paths depend on the systems setup:

 .. code::